SCENE 01 / STEADICAM GIMBAL OPERATION

 Our Belgrade-based Steadicam and gimbal operators deliver fluid moving shots on stage at PFI Studios and on location from the Kalemegdan fortress to the cobbled lanes of Skadarlija.

 Here is the short of it.
 They rehearse the choreography with cast and the focus puller so the move lands on the first usable take.
-For studio work at PFI Studios near Simanovci we set up the rig with the dolly and crane departments; on location we plan handovers between Steadicam, gimbal, vehicle mounts and drone so a single sequence flows without a visible cut.
+For studio work at PFI Studios near Simanovci we set up the rig with the dolly and crane departments.
+On location we plan handovers between Steadicam, gimbal, car mounts and drone so a single sequence flows without a visible cut.
 We source rigs, vests and spare arms through Belgrade rental houses and bring in extra operators from the wider region for sequences that need several stabilised cameras running together.

 Here is what that looks like on the ground.
-The temperate inland climate gives four distinct seasons, so a developing shot can run through snow, spring light or warm summer evenings depending on the schedule.
-The cash rebate administered through the Film in Serbia programme keeps a full stabilisation package and crew competitively priced.
-ATA carnets cover any expert rigs a production prefers to fly in.
+The temperate inland climate gives four distinct seasons, so a developing shot can run through snow, spring light or warm summer evenings based on the schedule.
+The cash rebates administered through the Film in Serbia programme keeps a full stabilisation package and crew competitively priced.
+ATA carnets cover any pro rigs a production prefers to fly in.
 Belgrade Nikola Tesla Airport keeps the unit easy to reach.

 FAQ